f1datajunkie/WEC/markdown/Simple demo.md

 ## Simple Stint Reports

-Using the various stint details, we can pull together a simple set of widgets to allow us to explore times by car / driver.
+Using the various stint details, we can pull together interactive dashboard style views that provide a simple set of widgets to allow us to explore times by car / driver.

 ```python
 import ipywidgets as widgets